gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Known issues

 Known issues are problems that were discovered post release that are directly related to changes made in this release.

+### Usage of Jansi library embedded with Java annotation processor

+[Issue #778](https://github.com/gradle/gradle/issues/778) reported a failed build with a crashed daemon JVM if a Java annotation processor is used that embeds an older version of Jansi than the one bundled with Gradle.
+As a workaround you can execute the Java compiler in a forked process.

+    compileJava {
+        options.fork = true
+    }